 June 27 – August 25, 2013

 Tracing a chronological arc of almost a century, this exhibition showcases both familiar and lesser-known works from the Smart Museum’s collection of American art.
-It presents approximately eighty works—paintings, sculptures, prints, drawings, and photographs—by American artists, while exploring national context and changes in art between 1850 and 1940.
+It presents approximately eighty works—paintings, sculptures, prints, and photographs—by American artists, while exploring national context and changes in art between 1850 and 1945.

-William Bell, William Merritt Chase, Jasper Francis Cropsey, Arthur Davies, Manierre Dawson, Arthur Dove, Walker Evans, Margaret F. Foley, Childe Hassam, Lewis Hine, Winslow Homer, Georges Inness, Rockwell Kent, Walt Kuhn, John La Farge, Robert Laurent, John Marin, Timothy O’Sullivan, Guy Pène du Bois, Ben Shahn, John Sloan, Raphael Soyer, and James McNeill Whistler, among others.
+William Bell, William Merritt Chase, Jasper Francis Cropsey, Arthur Davies, Jo Davidson, Manierre Dawson, Arthur Dove, Walker Evans, Andreas Feininger, Childe Hassam, Lewis Hine, George Inness, Rockwell Kent, Walt Kuhn, Robert Laurent, John Mowbray-Clarke, Timothy O’Sullivan, Guy Pène du Bois, John Sloan, Raphael Soyer, John Storrs, Bessie Potter Vonnoh, James McNeill Whistler, and Grant Wood, among others.

 Anne Leonard, Smart Museum Curator and Associate Director of Academic Initiatives.